 Chris Thomas concentrates his practice on intellectual property rights and disputes concerning them.
-He is a North Carolina State Bar board certified specialist in trademark law who was awarded "Lawyer of the Year" in Raleigh for trademark law in 2022 and copyright law in 2019 by The Best Lawyers in America®.
+He is a North Carolina State Bar board-certified specialist in trademark law who was awarded "Lawyer of the Year" in Raleigh for copyright law in 2019 and for trademark law in 2022 by The Best Lawyers in America®.

 Chris represents clients in federal and state courts and before the United States Patent and Trademark Office (USPTO).
 He counsels clients on trademark adoption, search and clearance, prosecution, opposition, maintenance, enforcement, and licensing.
 He also assists clients with copyright registration, licensing, and transfers.